034-BikashKumarYadav/ChatGPT-chrome-extension/README.md

 ![Cover](https://d2pwmb8xsybju4.cloudfront.net/posts/gpt3-chrome-extansion/linkedin_card.png "Cover")
 I'm a big fan of using the OpenAI **Playground**, and I have numerous saved templates for generating landing page headlines and checking my grammar.
 In this walkthrough, we'll build a Chrome extension so you don't have to leave your browser to ask GPT-3 questions.

-This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app) and all available scripts are shown at the end.

----

-## Disclaimer
-Do not publish an app or an extension with any of your API keys; this tutorial is just a walkthrough of creating a Chrome extension.
-Don't expose unencrypted API keys/secrets/credentials if you're planning to publish an app or an extension.

----

 ## Outline
 **1. Create a ReactJS app**<br>
 **2. Create extension updates**<br>